How many times do you make decisions throughout the day? What should I wear today? What perfume should I put on? What am

-How many times do you make decisions throughout the day?
-What should I wear today?
-What perfume should I put on?
-What am

->

-> 5. Purchasing power
+5. Purchasing power

->

-> Last but not least, our purchasing power plays a significant role in influencing our behavior.
+Last but not least, our purchasing power plays a significant role in influencing our behavior.
 Unless you are a billionaire, you will consider your budget before making a purchase decision.

->

-> The product might be excellent, the marketing could be on point, but if you don’t have the money for it, you won’t buy it.
+The product might be excellent, and the marketing could be on point, but if you don’t have the money for it, you won’t buy it.

->

-> Segmenting consumers based on their buying capacity will help marketers determine eligible consumers and achieve better results.
+Segmenting consumers based on their buying capacity will help marketers determine eligible consumers and achieve better results.